muety/muetsch.io/src/articles/499_thesis.md

 ![](assets/img/thesis_stack.png)

+My work is published at the [KITopen repository](https://publikationen.bibliothek.kit.edu/1000061764).
-If you got curious and are interested in more details, please just drop me a message, so I can answer your question or send you my work.
+If you got curious and are interested in more details or in case you have questions or criticism, please feel free to contact me!